Zjx402/Kea2/README.md

 Kea2 is an easy-to-use Python library for supporting and customizing automated UI testing for mobile apps.
 The library is currently built on top of [Fastbot](https://github.com/bytedance/Fastbot_Android) and [uiautomator2](https://github.com/openatx/uiautomator2), and targeting [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) apps.

-:exclamation: **It has 3 important features:**
+### Kea2 has 3 important features:
 - **Feature 1**: coming with the full capability of [Fastbot](https://github.com/bytedance/Fastbot_Android) for stress testing and finding *stability problems* (i.e., *crashing bugs*);
 - **Feature 2**: customizing testing scenarios (自定义测试场景或事件序列[^1], e.g., testing specific app functionalities, executing specific event traces, entering specifc UI pages, reaching specific app states) with the full capability and flexibility powered by *python* language and [uiautomator2](https://github.com/openatx/uiautomator2);
 - **Feature 3**: supporting auto-assertions (断言机制[^2]) during automated GUI testing, based on the idea of [property-based testing](https://en.wikipedia.org/wiki/Software_testing#Property_testing) inheritted from [Kea](https://github.com/ecnusse/Kea), for finding *logic bugs* (i.e., *non-crashing bugs*)

-These 3 feature can be combined and lead to 3 stages of automated UI testing.
+These 3 features can be combined and correspond to 3 stages of automated UI testing.
 By spending time building with features in Kea2, your automated testing tool will be much more powerful.

 <div align="center">
     <img src="docs/intro.png" style="border-radius: 14px"/>